Frequently Asked Questions

 - Salads: Use as the base or mix with other greens for added flavor, color, and nutrition.

-- Sandwiches & wraps: Replace or add to lettuce for a fresh, flavorful crunch.
+- Sandwiches and wraps: Replace or add to lettuce for a fresh, flavorful crunch.

 - Smoothies: Blend a handful of microgreens (broccoli, pea shoots, sunflower, or kale work great) with fruit for a nutrient boost without much flavor change.